 How to plan your kitchen cabinet overhaul

-Tackling a big organization job in your home—whether you're working out how to organize a kitchen or how to organize a pantry—can feel overwhelming to begin with.
-But taking a moment to plan the task can make it feel a lot more managable.
+Tackling a big organization job in your home can feel overwhelming, to begin with.
+But taking a moment to plan the task can make it feel a lot more manageable.
 Consider these things:

-- Take everything out of your cabinets and decide what to keep—Before you begin organizing your cabinets, remove everything and audit the contents.
-We're talking food, appliances, crockery, and any odd kitchen gadgets.
-Throw out any food that’s out of date, then donate unopened, in-date store cupboard ingredients.
-Take unwanted pots or plates to charity (or list them on Freecycle (opens in new tab)), and consider selling any rarely-used appliances.
-Decluttering is a vital step in achieving organized kitchen cabinets.
+- Take everything out of your cabinets and decide what to keep: Before you begin organizing your cabinets, remove everything and audit the contents.
+Throw out any food that’s out-of-date ingredients.
+Take unwanted pots or plates to charity or list them on an online marketplace, and consider selling any rarely-used kitchen gadgets.

-- Think about where to store things based on when you use them—zoning is one of the biggest kitchen trends of 2022.
-Store frequently used items (eg. tableware and glasses) in easy-to-access upper cabinets and less frequently used items in lower cabinets, so you’re not bending down too frequently.
+- Think about where to store things based on when you use them: Store frequently used items in easy-to-access upper cabinets and less frequently used items in lower cabinets, so you’re not bending down too frequently.
 Keep cookware near your oven, and crockery near your dishwasher or draining rack.
-You could also consider putting all of the necessary items to make your morning tea or coffee inside the cabinet directly above your machine.

-3. Use shelf inserts to create extra space
+3. Use stacking shelf inserts to create extra space

 - SONGMICS Cabinet Shelf Organizers, Set of 4 Kitchen Counter Shelves from Amazon for $30.99/£23.70 (opens in new tab)

-4. Place hooks or rails on the inside of cupboard doors
+5. Place storage on the inside of doors

 In order to use every inch of space your kitchen cabinets have, why not use a hook or a rail to store kitchen essentials?
 If space inside the cupboard allows, you could use the cupboard doors for hooks, baskets, or rails.

 This is a good place to install hooks for measuring spoons, tea towels, or maybe even bottles of cleaning products, for example.
 There are plenty of different types available to buy it comes to cabinet hooks, so take a look around and see which ones work best for your space.
-You could think about installing a small rail and then buying some s-hooks to store utensils on, like in the picture.
+You could even think about installing a small rail and then buying some s-hooks to store utensils on.

-7. Put your pots and pans on a vertical rack
+7. Put pots and pans on a vertical rack

 8. Use cabinet dividers for chopping boards, slim pans and platters